KKoble/antigravity-web-control/README.md

-# 🛸 Antigravity Web UI (English Standalone Edition)
+# 🛸 Antigravity Web Remote

 A modern, responsive, and secure Web Interface and Remote Control Dashboard for **Google Antigravity CLI (`agy`)**.

-Designed with a ChatGPT / Claude styled dark aesthetic, real-time WebSocket communication, embedded web terminal, built-in code editor & file explorer, and enterprise-grade security controls.

 ---